c3g/GenPipes_Docs/docs/source/tutorials/list_tutorials.rst

 .. include:: /common/new_gp_wizard.txt

-GenPipes is a flexible Python-based framework that facilitates the development and deployment of multi-step genomic workflows, optimized for High-Performance Computing (HPC) clusters and the cloud.
-It offers open sourced, several validated and scalable pipelines for various genomics applications.
+GenPipes is a flexible Python-based open-source framework.
+It facilitates the development and deployment of multi-step genomic workflows.
+These pipelines are validated, scalable, robust and optimized for running genomic analysis in High-Performance Computing (HPC) clusters and the cloud.

-There are multiple ways to deploy and run GenPipes.
-For details, see :ref:`GenPipes Deployment Guide<docs_dep_options>`.

-The GenPipes tutorials listed below demonstrate how GenPipes can be deployed and run for first time users.
-Please note that the tutorials correspond to the GenPipes deployment :ref:`type<docs_dep_options>`.
-If you are deploying GenPipes on the cloud, then refer to the *GenPipes in the Cloud* tutorial below.
-Use the first tutorial listed below if you are accessing GenPipes pre-deployed on the `Digital Research Alliance of Canada <https://alliancecan.ca/en>`_,formerly Compute Canada, servers.
+The following tutorials guide new users on how to :ref:`deploy<docs_dep_options>` and run GenPipes for genomic analysis.
+The first tutorial contains instructions on running GenPipes pre-installed on the `Digital Research Alliance of Canada <https://alliancecan.ca/en>`_, formerly Compute Canada, servers.

 .. toctree::
    :maxdepth: 1